 Ransomware continues to plague organizations across various sectors.
-Despite rising claims, the cyber insurance marketplace has Social inflation continues to affect the cyber industry, with yet to respond meaningfully to this persistent threat, potentially due rising operational costs potentially impacting how companies prioritize security investments.
-This financial pressure can lead to improved risk controls among a wider array of insureds.
-However, a large segment of commercial enterprises remains uninsured for to reduced security measures, ultimately broadening the attack cyber risks, presenting an ongoing challenge for carriers. surface for cybercriminals.
+Despite rising claims, the cyber insurance marketplace has yet to respond meaningfully to this persistent threat, potentially due to improved risk controls among a wider array of insureds.
+However, a large segment of commercial enterprises remains uninsured for cyber risks, presenting an ongoing challenge for carriers.